 Time to talk about your healthcare wishes

-Did you know that National Healthcare Decisions Day was this past Saturday, April 16?
-Time to break out the barbeque.
+Did you know that National Healthcare Decisions Day is today, April 16, with observance all week long?
+Time to break out the barbecue this weekend.

 This is a day to invite the family over and talk about some of the most important issues in life: What your medical care might look like if you had a traumatic accident, a chronic condition or were approaching the end of life.